csmart/git_info/README.md

 With Git however, you _clone_ just one copy of the entire repository from a remote location.
-This is generally from a server (like GitLab) via SSH, but could use other protocols like Git, HTTP, or even a local file system directly.
+This is generally from a server (like GitLab) via SSH, but can be via other protocols like Git, HTTP, or even a local file system directly.

 The method you use to clone the repository will depend on what protocols the server provides.